kyliepace/eleventy-blog/src/posts/building-with-eleventy.md

 I generally avoid markdown.
 ```

 At some point I'd like to modify this so that github can insert the date whenever a post is created or updated.
-The templating engine transforms this into html
+The templating engine transforms this into html.

 I don't have many opinions about templating languages as my enthusiasm for them ranges from middling to avoid at all costs.

 Honestly what I've enjoyed about eleventy so far was that their blog demo which I forked had good examples that I really haven't had to touch.
+I'm sure if I need to make a change, it will bug me to no end to not be able to use es6.

-Cheers to laziness - it'll get us far.
+So, I'd better keep things simple.